The people who live in Hawai’i tend to live an active lifestyle centered around being outside.

 BENTO – “1 Main and 3 Sides”

-The Bento (ben-toe), also known as the Plate Lunch, follows in the tradition of all cultures, where the noon-time meal is made up of several favorites all on one plate.
+The Bento (ben-toe), also known as the Plate Lunch, follows the tradition of all cultures, where the noon-time meal is made up of several favorites all on one plate.
 Usually, one main plus three sides.
 Due to the cultural and gastronomic melting pot of Hawai’i, you can find a blending of choice foods from Japan, China, the Philippines, Korea, and Portugal.
 Even traditional Hawaiian Lū’au is an option for a plate lunch!
 Now that is WAY too many choices!

 The History of Plate Lunch